 The EIB outlines three ways that the workload can be reduced: organising the work differently, discussing the issue and hiring more support staff.
 Employees indicate that reductions in work pressure are mainly due to a positive work environment.
 We developed Teamshape specifically to enable the discussion of important issues such as work pressure and increasing job satisfaction.

-Teamshape is a suite of advanced self-learning digital solutions centred on the Synergy Dialogue, a conversation that connects employee and team leader.
+Teamshape is a suite of advanced self-learning digital solutions centred on the Teamshape Dialogue, a conversation that connects employee and team leader.
 As a result, team leaders are better equipped to support the employees’ development, which they in turn take ownership of.
 This promotes safety in the workplace, improves the work environment and increases employees’ employability.
-Find out more about Teamshape and the Synergy Dialogue
+Find out more about Teamshape and the Teamshape Dialogue

 The results are tangible and measurable: absenteeism is reduced by up to 25% and staff turnover by as much as 11%.
 Improved communication doesn’t just make the work environment more efficient and pleasant; it also makes it safer.
 Thanks to Teamshape, accidents in the workplace are reduced by up to 22%.
 The digital dialogue and preliminary analysis are easy to use via an app for smartphone or tablet and this ease of use means that two to three times as many employees take part in the programme.